 Tundra, black spruce and mixed hardwoods

-The Division of Forestry is monitoring 14 active fires in the Southwest Area, only two of which have personnel working on them.
+The Division of Forestry is monitoring 16 active fires in the Southwest Area.
+None of the fires are being staffed with fire personnel but are being monitored from the air.